 Some mothers are terrified of messing up their kids.
-They wrestle with the wounds of their own childhood and carefully watch what’s going on in other families (and society in general).
+As a parenting coach, I've seen them wrestle with the wounds of their own childhood and carefully watch what’s going on in other families (and society in general).
 They over-deliberate their every move and try to foresee the impacts of saying this or that to their child.
 Operating in a state of fear, as we all know, leads us away from our wise, grounded selves and into knee-jerk reactions and saying things we don’t mean to say.
 Tension is an invitation for our triggers to come in and take over.
 Then, trying to avoid making mistakes just ends up in… making different mistakes.

 Other mothers lie awake at night replaying the moments they wish they had handled better.
 They berate themselves for not being able to control their reactions.
 They cry about the damage they think they’re doing.
 They feel sick seeing themselves doing things their own parents did.
 Trapped in their frustration and/or grief, they are more susceptible to being pulled into reactivity.
 They often end up behaving differently from how they intended and feeling like they… screwed up.

 If you’re a parent, you make mistakes.
 You can probably list yours out.